-The symptoms of cervical spondylosis depend upon the vertebra, the nerve roots and the side of the body that has been affected as well as the extent of damage.
-Pain in the neck or arms, headache, vertigo, dizziness, stiff neck, auditory disturbances, off balance, tingling sensation in the arms are some of the symptoms associated with spondylosis.
+The symptoms of cervical spondylosis depend upon the vertebra, the nerve roots, and the side of the body that has been affected as well as the extent of the damage.
+Pain in the neck or arms, headache, vertigo, dizziness, stiff neck, auditory disturbances, off-balance, tingling sensation in the arms are some of the symptoms associated with spondylosis.

 Asanas recommended for those suffering from cervical spondylosis

 The asanas described below are aimed at increasing the intervertebral space by elongating the neck; aligning the cervical vertebra so that any compression of the nerve roots of misalignment of the vertebra gets corrected.
 This article describes some of the asanas which provide relief and help one overcome bouts of cervical pain.

 - Ensure that the neck is relaxed and the shoulders are not lifted up.

 - The trapezius muscles should be rolling back and the shoulder blades should move closer to each other at the back.

 - Do not clench your teeth or tighten the jaws.